BrianLucy/newproject/README.md

 # newproject
-This is used to practice fethc, pull, push and merge functions on github and VS Code.
+This is used to practice fetch, pull, push and merge functions on github and VS Code.